Parallel-Zip/Parallel-Zip/README.md

 </br>
 ./main h file1.txt file2.txt file3.txt
 </br>
+Compressed files are stored in "compressed" folder and you can find the test files in the "test_files" folder.

 ### The aim of the project is to zip the files parallely by building a parallelized version of non concurrent zip.
 # Sequential-Zip
 First we build a sequential zip using two encoding schemes, Huffmann and Run Length.
 All the code files related to sequential zip are included in the Week1 folder.